misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

             └── default
                 └── mods

-`~/.berkshelf` is just the default location where Berkshelf stores data on your local disk.
+`~/.berkshelf` (or `%USERPROFILE%\.berkshelf` on Windows) is just the default location where Berkshelf stores data on your local disk.
 This location can be altered by setting the environment variable `BERKSHELF_PATH`.

 Iteration #4 - Add Content
 ==========================